Call Now 24/7 - Free Consultation! 844-686-5397

 Sexual Abuse

-Unfortunately, nursing home sexual abuse is a common occurrence as the physical fragility and compromised mental capacity of some residents make them easy targets for predators.
+Unfortunately, nursing home sexual abuse is a common occurrence, as the physical fragility and compromised mental capacity of some residents make them easy targets for predators.
 Sexual abuse is any unwanted sexual activity or conduct by a caretaker, another resident, someone visiting the facility, or a family member.
+The NCEA found that sexual misconduct in care settings accounts for about 2% of reported elder abuse incidents.

 Inadequate Medical Care